 New Argon18 Dark Matter- did one of the best gravel bikes, just get better?

-New Dark Matter goes longer, slacker and lower with lower weight and improved aerodynamics.
-It was already good, but is it their best gravel bike, yet?
+The new Dark Matter is longer, slacker and lighter with improved aerodynamics.
+But is it the Canadian brand's best gravel bike yet?

 Argon18 has been around for some time now, and it was one of the early adopters of fast, lightweight gravel bikes, with its original Dark Matter bike.
 I was fortunate enough to review it, and at the time, it was easily one of the best gravel bikes I had ridden, blending low weight, responsive handling, and polished trail manners, which made it a great all-around bike.

-Times change, though, and the gravel market has moved faster than anything else in the last couple of years, so it's no surprise that there's an updated version on its way.
+Times change, though, and the gravel market has moved quickly over the last couple of years, so it's no surprise that there's an updated version on its way.
 Despite this, Argon18 has stuck to its original formula of a more rounded bike designed for long-distance riding and racing.
 With its range of mounting options, it should also make a great bikepacking bike.

 Longer, slacker, lower